-Email Us | Corsham: 01249 248392 | Swindon: 01793 978270 | Melksham: 01225 704883 | London: 0207 315 4262
+Email Us | Corsham: 01249 248392 | Swindon: 01793 978270

 Acupuncture

-Is acupuncture right for you?
+Is Acupuncture right for you?

-Each year 2.3 million traditional acupuncture treatments are carried out in the UK, making this one of the most popular complementary therapies.
+Each year, 2.3 million traditional acupuncture treatments are carried out in the UK, making this one of the most popular complementary therapies.
 People seek acupuncture for a variety of conditions, from chronic illness to part of a health maintenance regime.

 Your initial Acupuncture consultation

-Information including current signs and symptoms, full medical history, digestive system, circulatory system, sleeping patterns, diet & lifestyle will be taken to facilitate a treatment plan designed specifically for you.
+At your initial acupuncture consultation with us, information including current signs and symptoms, full medical history, digestive system, circulatory system, sleeping patterns, diet and lifestyle will be taken so that we can facilitate a treatment plan that is designed specifically for you.
+As part of the overall diagnosis, looking at your tongue in addition to feeling pulses on both wrists will also be included.

-How many treatments do you need?
+How many Acupuncture treatments do you need?

-The amount of treatments required depends entirely on the condition being treated.
+The amount of acupuncture treatments required depends entirely on the condition being treated.
 Patients are normally seen once a week to begin with.
 Change is commonly felt by the patient within five or six treatments, although at times just one or two treatments suffice.

+As a guide, acute conditions could require only a few sessions, whereas chronic conditions may take longer to improve.
 When acupuncture needles are inserted, you may feel a dull ache, tingle, warmth or pulling sensation.
 All needles are single-use, sterile and disposable.

 As points most commonly used are located on the lower arms and legs, it is useful to wear loose, comfortable clothing.